The Blank view is the user-defined view that is provided by the Studio.

 - Phone Portrait

-The two basic layout elements in the Blank view are rows and columns.
+The tree basic layout elements in the Blank view are container, rows and columns.
 You can drag and drop these elements from the Components palette:

 - Row—Rows act as containers for columns and allow only columns to be dropped to them.